SharpType/OmniLatinTool-Extension/README.md

 ```
 Anchor Preview (Glyph window)
 ```
-You can preview the diacritics on a letter or a letter above or below the diacritic, according to the existing anchors.
+You can preview the diacritics on a letter.
+You can also preview a letter when you are in a diacritic glpyh window.
+The placement of the preview is made accordingly to the existing anchors.

 ```
 Anchor Preview Glyph: [textfield]
 ```
-The OmniLatin Tool automatically picks some accents or glyphs to showcase but if you want a specific glyph, you can type it in the 'Anchor Preview Glyph' textfield.
+The OmniLatin Tool automatically picks some accents or glyphs to showcase but if you want to see a specific letter, you can type it in the *Anchor Preview Glyph* textfield.

 ```
-Component Preview
+Component Preview (SpaceCenter)
 ```
 The Component Preview happens in the SpaceCenter.
 It will show all glyphs that use the currentGlyph as a component.

-## Accented Characters
+## ACCENTED CHARACTERS

 ```
 Build Accented Characters